 - 1. Each medical school should prepare and distribute to applicants and premedical advisers a detailed schedule of its application and acceptance procedures, and should adhere to this schedule unless it is publicly amended. - 2.
-An applicant should be given at least two weeks to reply to an offer of admission: After that time, an applicant may be required to file a state-admission: After that time, or both.
+An applicant should be given at least two weeks to reply to an offer of admission: After that time, an applicant may be required to file a statement of intent, or a deposit, or both.
 The statement of intent should ment of intent, or a deposit, or both.
-The statement of intent should provide freedom to withdraw if the applicant is later accepted by a provide freedom to she prefers; and the deposit, which should not exceed school which he or she prefers; and the deposit, which should not exceed \$\\$100, should be refundable without question.
-The refundable deposit may \$\\$100, should be refundable without question.
-The applicant matriculates in the school. - 3.
+The statement of intent should ment of intent, or a deposit, or both.
+The statement of intent should ment of intent s - 3.
 No medical school should use any device which implies that acceptance of its offer creates a moral obligation to matriculate at that school.
-Every accepted applicant should be free to deal with all schools and to accept an offer from any one of them even though a deposit has been paid to another achool.
-On the other hand, every accepted applicant retains under all circumstances an obligation to notify a school promptly of a decision not to accept its offer, and to withdraw at once if, after accepting an offer from one school, the applicant receives and accepts an offer from another school. - 4.
+Every accepted applicant should be free to deal with all schools and to accept an offer from any one of them even though a deposit has been paid accept an accept.
+On the other hand, every accepted applicant retains to another achool.
+On the other hand, every accepted applicant retains under all circumstances an obligation to notify a school promptly of a under all circumstances an obligation to withdraw at once if, after decision not to accept its offer, and to withdraw at once if, after accepting an offer from one school, the applicant receives and accepts an offer from another school. - 4.
 Each school is free to make appropriate rules for dealing with accepted applicants who, without adequate explanation, hold one or more places in other schools.
 These rules should recognize the problems of the student who has multiple offers and also of those applicants who have not yet been accepted. - 5.
 Subsequent to June 1, a medical school seeking to admit an applicant already known to be accepted by another school for that entering class should advise that school of its intent.
 Because of the administrative problems involved in filling a place vacated just prior to the commencement of the academic year, schools should communicate fully with each other with respect to anticipated late roster changes in order to keep misunderstandings at a minimum. - 6.
 After an applicant has actually enrolled at a U.S. medical school, no further acceptances should be offered to that individual.
 Once enrolled in a school, students have an obligation to withdraw their applications promptly from all other schools.
-Eurollment is defined as being officially registered at a school on on subsequent to the formally publicized starting date for the first year class of that school.
+Empliment is defined as being officially registered at a school on or subsequent to the formally publicized starting date for the first year class of that school.

-Most of these two procedures to not parksin to students accepted under the Early Decision Fian (EDP) because such students agree in advance to attend a given modical school if offered a place during the "Early Decision" segment of the application year.
+Most of these two procedures to not parks in to students accepted under the Early Decision Plan (EDP) because such students agree in advance to attend a given medical school if offered a place during the "Early Decision" segment of the application year.